Top 5 Reasons to Visit Meribel in Summer

 Meribel also hosts fishing competitions during the summer with prizes awarded for several categories including largest fish, best child and the fastest angler to catch six trout.

-Experience summer in the Alps & stay in one of our beautiful summer chalets.
+Experience Meribel in summer & stay in one of our beautiful summer chalets.